Family Law on the Multistate Essay Exam: Highly Tested Topics and Tips

 - Marital vs. separate property: Marital property is property acquired during the marriage and is subject to division.
 Separate property includes (mnemonic = BIG): property acquired before the marriage, an inheritance, or a gift to one party.
 Most states do not count professional degrees earned during the marriage as marital property.
 Separate property is generally not subject to division.

 - Alimony: Alimony can be permanent, temporary, or granted in a lump sum.
-All states consider many factors, with the parties’ financial resources and needs, marital contributions, and marital duration being relevant in almost all jurisdictions.
-These awards are not final and can be modified if there has been a substantial change in circumstances.
+States consider many factors, including the parties’ financial resources and needs, marital contributions, and marital duration.
+Alimony awards are not final and can be modified if there has been a substantial change in circumstances.

 Other Family Law issues

-- In Family Law on the Multistate Essay Exam questions, both the Uniform Interstate Family Support Act (UIFSA) and the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) generally are applied.
+In Family Law MEE questions, both the Uniform Interstate Family Support Act (UIFSA) and the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) generally are applied.

 - The UIFSA governs child support.
 Once a child support order is registered, it may be enforced by any state.
 The state that originally issued a child support order has exclusive jurisdiction to modify the order if the state remains the residence of the obligee, the child, or the obligor, and at least one of the parties does not consent to the use of another forum.